It was my Mum who introduced us to Fixer Upper.

 They are on my reading list.
 I am subscribed to the quarterly Magnolia Journal which I love.
 Mum now has my stack to take home to her.

-A Bonus Video for you sharing the top 10 Things to explore on the Fixer Upper Trail
+Bonus Video sharing the top 10 Things to explore on the Fixer Upper Trail

 Planning a Trip to Waco Texas